-1. These bylaws may be amended when necessary by a three-fifths majority of the Board and two-thirds majority of the Senate.

-2. These bylaws shall be reviewed and amended as necessary no less than every 5 years.
+- 1. These bylaws may be amended when necessary at the event known as Bellum Aeternus or first calendar senate meeting of the year by a three-fifths majority of the Board and two-thirds majority of the Senate. - 2.
+These bylaws shall be reviewed and amended as necessary no less than every 5 years.

 These bylaws were approved at a meeting of the Board of Directors of the Darkon Wargaming Club, Inc. on November 13, 2012 and the Senate of the Darkon Wargaming Club, Inc. on November 4, 2012.
-Amended December 27, 2015.
+Amended: October 16, 2018.